Roasted Beet and Potato Borscht

 Source: Everyday Food, October 2010

-- 2 pounds red beets, scrubbed, peeled, and diced medium
+- 2 pounds red beets, scrubbed, peeled, and cut into a medium dice

-- 1 pound russet potatoes, peeled and diced medium
+- 1 pound russet potatoes, peeled and cut into a medium dice

 - 2 shallots, coarsely chopped